Dr Mark Bryan

 - Teaching activities

-As of 2016 I lead a module on Public Policy Evaluation as part of the MSc Economics and Public Policy.
+Mark leads the ECN607 module on Public Policy Evaluation as part of the MSc Economics and Public Policy.
 The module looks at how to evaluate the effectiveness of economic policies using a range of quantitative techniques.
 It aims to equip students with the critical and practical skills needed to undertake assessments and evaluate the evidence about alternative public policy options.

 - ECN607 Public Policy Evaluation